phalcon-orphanage/docs/en/logger.md

 ```

 ### Custom Formatter
 The [Phalcon\Logger\Formatter\FormatterInterface][L10] interface must be implemented in order to create your own formatter or extend the existing ones.
+Additionally you can reuse the [Phalcon\Logger\Formatter\AbstractFormatter][L12] abstract class.

 ## Interpolation
 The logger also supports interpolation.
 There are times that you might need to inject additional text in your logging messages; text that is dynamically created by your application.
 This can be easily achieved by sending an array as the second parameter of the logging method (i.e. `error`, `info`, `alert` etc.).
 The array holds keys and values, where the key is the placeholder in the message and the value is what will be injected in the message.